Server Side Config

 Running Scripts Before Atlantis Workflows

-If you want to run scripts that would execute before Atlantis can run default or custom workflows, you can create a pre-workflow-hooks
+If you want to run scripts that would execute before Atlantis can run default or custom workflows, you can create a pre-workflow-hooks:

 repos: